FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 ### NULL RUNE baseline added (2026-06-18)

-Added `examples/null_baseline.rune`: a single `summarize` step, no tools, no constraints, intended to measure a "divergence floor" — how much disagreement exists between models even when the genome imposes essentially no structure.
+Added `examples/null_baseline.rune`: a single `summarize` step, no tools, no constraints, intended to measure a "divergence floor".
+How much disagreement exists between models even when the genome imposes essentially no structure.

 **Honest tradeoff, documented in the file itself, not just here:** this reuses the